On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Introduction

-Because of the capabilities of BNNs to model uncertainty, which can be intuitively linked to their robustness properties, both empirical \citep{carlini2017adversarial,li2017dropout,feinman2017detecting,rawat2017adversarial,grosse2018limitations} and formal verification methods \citep{wicker2020probabilistic,berrada2021verifying} to detect adversarial examples for BNNs have been introduced.
+Because of the capabilities of BNNs to model { epistemic} uncertainty, which can be intuitively linked to their robustness properties, various approaches have been proposed to detect adversarial examples for BNNs. { \citep{feinman2017detecting,rawat2017adversarial} propose to use the uncertainty on the predictions of a BNN as a way to flag adversarial attacks.
+However, such methods have been shown to be easily fooled by appropriately crafted adversarial attacks \cite{carlini2017adversarial,grosse2018limitations}.
+Consequently, } formal verification methods \citep{wicker2020probabilistic,berrada2021verifying} to detect adversarial examples for BNNs have been introduced.
 These methods have been followed by techniques to perform adversarial training for BNNs \citep{zhang2021robust,ye2018bayesian,liu2018adv,wicker2021bayesian}, where additional robustness constraints or penalties are considered directly at training time.
 Interestingly, empirical results obtained with such techniques, highlighted how, in the Bayesian settings, high accuracy and high robustness often are positively correlated with each other.
 The theoretical framework we develop in this paper further confirms and grounds these findings.